 The Doctor/ Yes they dare.
 And we have got to dare to stop them!

-I think that after “The Dalek Invasion of Earth” we see the Doctor become involved much more often and gradually become more of a hero.
+After “The Dalek Invasion of Earth” we see the Doctor become involved almost all of the time.
 After having got involved in stopping the Daleks he finds that he can no longer sit back in any situation.
-He has discovered who he truly is in his dealings with the Daleks and seemingly what his role is in the universe to help those in need like the Thals and the humans of the 22nd century from the Daleks.
+He has discovered who he truly is in his dealings with the Daleks and seemingly what his role is in the universe to help those in need like the Thals and the humans of the 22nd century from monsters like the Daleks.

-Thus the Daleks really help to define who the Doctor is as a character during the first Doctors era and that’s what makes his interactions with them so interesting.
+The Daleks therefore really help to define who the Doctor is as a character during the first Doctors era and that’s what makes his interactions with them so interesting.

 Of course I am not saying that all of the first Doctors development from a self serving character to a hero is because of the Daleks, but certainly a large part of it is and I think you can see his development more clearly across his 4 stories with the Daleks than with any of his other stories.